open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 Issue templates help guide contributors in providing the specific and structured information needed when opening project issues.
 Having these templates in your repository will ensure you receive the desired information to triage the issue correctly.

-You can create various issue templates, like bug reports, feature requests, documentation updates, etc. Inside these templates, you can have required fields like steps on reproducing the bug or a details section for a feature request.
-You can also attach specific labels like `feature`, `needs triage`, or `bug` to certain types of issue templates.
+You can create various issue templates, such as bug reports, feature requests, documentation updates, etc. Inside these templates, you can have required fields like steps for reproducing the bug or a details section for a feature request.
+You can also attach specific labels like `feature`, `needs triage`, or `bug` to inform the types of issue templates.

 ### Creating Issue Templates